openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 getTaskInfo(callback: AsyncCallback&lt;DownloadInfo&gt;): void

-Queries this download task.
+Obtains the information about this download task.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.INTERNET